Special Educational Needs

 · After the request has been made to the ‘Panel of Professionals’ (with a lot of information about your child, including some from you), they will decide whether they think your child’s needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
 If they do not think your child needs this, they will ask the school to continue with the current support.

 · After the reports have all been sent in, the Panel of Professionals will decide if your child’s needs are severe, complex and lifelong.
 If this is the case, they will provide top up funding to the school or provide an Education Health Care Plan (EHCP).

-· The Statement or EHC Plan will outline recommendations as to the level and type of support your child will receive, to include how the support should be used, and what strategies must be put in place.
+· The EHC Plan will outline recommendations as to the level and type of support your child will receive, to include how the support should be used, and what strategies must be put in place.
 It will also have long- and short-term goals for your child.

 How can I let the school know that I am concerned about my child's progress in school?

 If you have concerns about your child’s progress, you should speak to your child’s class teacher initially.